afni/afni/doc/afni_sphinx/FATCAT/DealingWithGrads.rst

            -dti_in DTI/DT -logic OR -prefix DTI/o.WB
       suma -tract DTI/o.WB_000.niml.tract

+    **but even better nowadays** is that the function ``@GradFlipTest`` exists to do this automatically:

+    * tensors are fit
+    * tracking is performed with each possible flip (x, y, z and none)
+    * numbers of long tracts is calculated
+    * and based on the relative numbers of tracts, there should be a clear winner from the possible options
+    * users are prompted to look at the results with ``suma`` commands that are displayed in the terminal
+    * the best guess is dumped into a file, for scriptability.

     Below are sets of images from (bad) data in need of each potential kind of flip, as well as a (good) data which has been properly flipped.
 From left to right, columns show the following